S-Driscoll/Projection-pursuit/README.md

 While PCA reveals 3 clusters corresponding to 2 distinct classes and 2 overlapping classes, PPA is able to reveal 4 distinct clusters corresponding to the 4 different classes.

 PPA can also be used to optimize the multivariate kurtosis and the recentered kurtosis.
-For more information on these options the reader is encouraged to explore the literature linked previously in this repository,
+For more information on these options the reader is encouraged to explore the literature linked previously in this repository.